Film – The Misunderstood Medium

 Film is Passe

 So are things like vintage cars, vinyl records and vintage watches.
-Yet, they command a premium.
-A lot of this misconception about film is mostly due lack of real-life appreciation and experience especially when they are not that common these days.
+Yet, they are still around and in most cases, they command a premium.
+A lot of this misconception about film is mostly due lack of real-life appreciation and experience especially when they are not a common sight these days.

-One thing you need to understand is that film is not digital.
-It will never be and was never mean’t to be.
+One thing you need to understand is that film is not digital, and vice versa.
+It will never be and was never meant to be.

 Film Will Eventually Cease to Exist

-Just the other day, I was packing my films on a wedding assignment and I didn’t realise that was a crowd of little kids surrounding me gazing at what I was doing in bewilderment.
+Just the other day, I was packing my films on a wedding assignment and I didn’t realise there was a crowd of little kids surrounding me gazing at what I was doing in bewilderment.
 “Why do you have so many batteries?” , one of them mustered enough courage to ask.
 “Oh, these are not batteries my dear.
-These are films”, I answered them thinking I’m actually giving them an education.
+These are films”, I answered them thinking it was common sense…. but it’s not.
 They stared at me in confusion.

 It was then that I realised there is a new generation that is completely unaware of what film is and what it is used for.